By Sarah D. Wire

 "The president has vast power to use force — not only because the executive branch has taken it aggressively but because Congress has ceded it," Waxman said.
 "Congress has often been unwilling to accept responsibility for these issues, or to take very tough and risky decisions.
 Congressional members of the president's party are also usually reluctant to act against him in this area."

-President Barack Obama used the 2001 resolution authorizing military force to justify fighting militants in Libya, and for drone strikes in Pakistan and Yemen.
+President Obama used the 2001 resolution authorizing military force to justify fighting militants in Libya, and for drone strikes in Pakistan and Yemen.
 Trump has used it to justify actions in Syria, and used a 2002 resolution authorizing force to justify his recent actions against Iran.
 Attempts to update, replace or repeal the 2001 authorization have failed.

 In 2013, Obama — after being lambasted by lawmakers over his handling of U.S. military intervention in Syria's civil war — called their bluff by asking Congress to authorize a strike against the Syrian government in retaliation for its use of chemical weapons.
 Congress could not make a decision.

 More recently, Congress demonstrated unity in exerting its war powers authority, but again the effort failed.
-Last year both the House and Senate passed a joint resolution seeking to end U.S. involvement in the Saudi-led war in Yemen, following the killing of U.S.-based journalist Jamal Khashoggi by Saudi Arabia.
+Last year both the House and Senate passed a resolution seeking to end U.S. involvement in the Saudi-led war in Yemen, following the killing of U.S.-based journalist Jamal Khashoggi by Saudi Arabia.
 But the measure was vetoed by Trump, and neither chamber had the votes to override it.

 But questions have long lingered over the extent to which the president can engage the military in a conflict without consulting the legislative branch.
 Congress last formally exercised its authority granted in the Constitution to declare war in 1941 with the United States' entry into World War II.

 Alarmed by the lengthy Vietnam and Korean conflicts, both of which began without the president asking Congress to declare war, Congress passed the War Powers Resolution in 1973 in an attempt to reassert itself.
-President Richard Nixon vetoed the resolution, but the House and Senate had the two-thirds vote needed to overturn his veto and make it law.
+President Nixon vetoed the resolution, but the House and Senate had the two-thirds vote needed to overturn his veto and make it law.

 The act requires the president to notify Congress when he engages the U.S. military in "hostilities" and then gives him 60 days to seek formal approval from Congress to continue, with the possibility of a 30-day extension.